The Quantum $A_{\infty}$-Relations on the Elliptic Curve: Tropical Morse Graphs

-\item[(5)] Fix an orientation on $G$.
-If $v$ is an internal vertex of $G$ with incoming edges $e_1,\dots,e_p$, and outgoing edges $f_1,\dots,f_q$, then \item[(6)] The length of an edge $e$ in $G$ (remember that each edge of a ribbon graph comes along with a length, the external edges having infinite length) coincides with Since $\tb{v}_e(0)$ and $\tb{v}_e(1)$ are proportional vectors pointing in the same direction, their quotient makes sense as a positive number.
-There is one special case: if $e$ is an external edge that is contracted by $\phi$, then $\tb{v}_e(0)=\tb{v}_e(1)=0$, but we still take the length to be infinite. \end{itemize}

 In this paper all external legs are oriented inward.
 We have $G_{n,0,\s}^{\mm{trop}}=S_{n-1}^{\mm{trop}}$, where $\s$ is a single cycle and $S_{n-1}^{\mm{trop}}$ is the space of tropical Morse trees as defined in \cite{Clay}. \end{defn} \begin{rem}Internal edges are not allowed to collapse.
-More specifically, if $\phi:G\longrightarrow B$ is such that the balancing condition at a certain vertex forces $\phi|_e$ to be constant, then the domain $G$ is redefined by contracting $e$.
+More specifically, if $\phi:G\longrightarrow \ms{B}$ is such that the balancing condition at a certain vertex forces $\phi|_e$ to be constant, then the domain $G$ is redefined by contracting $e$.
 We also require at least one of the $n_e$ for $e$ external to be nonzero.
-The reason for this is explained in the section on moduli space degeneration. \end{rem}
+The reason for this is explained Section \ref{modulispacedegenerationsection}. \end{rem}